Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/manage_bandwith_api/guide.en-gb.md

 ---
-title: 'Upgrade and Downgrade Bandwidth via the OVHcloud API'
+title: 'Upgrade and downgrade Bandwidth via the OVHcloud API'
 excerpt: 'Find out how to upgrade and downgrade the bandwidth on a Dedicated Server via the OVHcloud API'
 updated: 2025-01-15
 ---